Xtute-Technologies/tutorlix_next/Readme.md

 * Ingress setup (domain-based routing)
 * HTTPS with cert-manager
+* CI/CD pipeline improvements
 * Autoscaling
-* CI/CD with Kubernetes

 ---

-🔥 You now have a full local Kubernetes setup running!
+🔥 You now have a **modern Kubernetes dev workflow with Skaffold!**